View MapView Map

 Soak up stunning views at Fanad Head Lighthouse.

-Steeped in ancient myths and legends, Tory Island is a magical place with a rich heritage, deep culture and a real sense of community.
-The island's remote location has probably helped the locals to preserve old Gaelic customs, such as the appointment of an island king.
-From its renowned trad musicians to the catch-your-breath scenery, a trip to Tory is a chance to experience a unique way of life.
+Steeped in ancient myths and legends, Toraigh (Tory Island) is a stunning place with a rich heritage, deep culture and a real sense of community.
+The island's remote location has helped the locals to preserve old Gaelic customs, such as the appointment of an island king.
+From its renowned trad musicians to the beautiful scenery, a trip to Tory is a chance to experience a unique way of life.

 Blue water and golden sand at Tory Island, Co.
 Donegal